eqpk3ia/upskilling-homework-05-11-2020/README.md

 Be sure when the Accept header is */* or application/json it returns the JSON object.
 - Make an endpoint of /hello/{name}
     - Respond with the JSON equivalent of "Hello {name}"

+-Build out a User object
+	- Users include first/last name, email and phone
+	- Create full CRUD support (including get all and delete all)
+	- Store users in your datastore
+	- Build everything in a TDD fashion

 ##### build Project
 mvn clean install
 ##### Add jar to image
 docker build -t spring-boot .

+WIP...